 The dog is quite likely to then pick up the scent and try to scratch aside the sheets, hunting for a toy or food that is not there anymore.

-You may find it impossible to convince your dog that the treat isn’t in the bed, and distraction with a new treatment might be necessary.
+You may find it impossible to convince your dog that the treat isn’t in bed, and distraction with a new treatment might be necessary.

 How Can You Stop Your Dog Scratching Your Bed Sheets?

-So, what do you do about it when your dog won’t stop scratching and pawing at your sheets?
+So, what do you do about it when your dog doesn’t stop scratching and pawing at your sheets?
 Unless you want to be re-making the bed every day, you’ll need to identify the root of the issue and then choose from the following solutions.